Where are classes held?

 Do I have to take all the classes?

-Chef Ryan and the team have narrowed down this program as much as possible to teach students only what really matters.
-In order to leave CulinaryLab with the quality education and experience we think is necessary to succeed in the industry, students are required to complete all five levels of the program.
+Chef Ryan and the team have narrowed down this program as much as absolute possible to teach students only what really matters.
+In order to leave CulinaryLab with the quality education and experience we think is necessary to succeed in the industry, students are required to complete all Five parts.

 How soon can I get started?

-Classes typically fill up quickly.
-However, we start new cohots quarterly.
-So, if your application is accepted, you can begin as early as the next cohort start date.
+Classes typically sell out quickly.
+However, we regularly start new sessions.
+So, if your application is accepted, you can begin in as few as X weeks/months.

 COVID-19: What safety measures are we taking during COVID?

 CulinaryLab takes many steps to ensure student safety, including mandatory face coverings, small class sizes, individual work (no partners), hourly disinfecting of high-traffic areas, and socially distant work stations.
-Each cooking station is 6 feet from the next, and the Chef instructor is teaching at the front of the room, with video and monitors.
-Chef Ryan and CulinaryLab has done everything possible to make sure students are comfortable and able to work safely in the kitchen.
+Each Cooking Station is 6 feet from the next person, and Chef is cooking at the end of the room, with Video and Monitors.
+Assistants are bringing all the stuff to us, and sanitizing everything.
+Chef Ryan has done everything possible to make sure we are comfortable, and able to work in the kitchen.